 Today Hellyers Road Distillery is not only Australia’s biggest selling local whisky but can be found all across Europe, as well as Japan, China and the United States.
 In 2017 it was named Tasmania’s Exporter of the Year.

 Of course, as a fledgling industry, the recognition that comes from winning major international awards is a massive boost and Hellyers Road is no stranger to the podium.
-Awards include being named Australia’s Best Whisky in 2010 by the Malt Whisky Society of Australia, Best New World at Whisky Live Paris in 2013 while the Slightly Peated scooped up both Gold and Champion Single Malt status at the Australian Distilled Spirits Awards, a Gold at the 2018 World Whisky Awards and most recently winning Best Australian Single Cask at the World Whisky Awards in 2020.
+Awards include being named Australia’s Best Whisky in 2010 by the Malt Whisky Society of Australia, Best New-World Whisky at Whisky Live Paris in 2013 while the Slightly Peated scooped up both Gold and Champion Single Malt status at the Australian Distilled Spirits Awards, a Gold at the 2018 World Whisky Awards, Best Australian Single Cask at the 2020 World Whisky Awards and most recently following that up with Category Winner for Australian Single Malt, No Age Statement with the Hellyers Road Henry's Legacy Freestone Cove at the 2021 World Whisky Awards.

 Topping it all off, Visitor Centre manager Sharon Dean was named a ‘World Whisky Icon’ for her outstanding work at the distillery.
 One of the original team members, Sharon has seen the distillery’s Visitor Centre grow from a few thousand visitors a year to becoming one of Tasmania’s most popular tourism destinations with over 40,000 visitors a year, many making the pilgrimage from overseas to visit the home of their favourite malt.